-How to Setup Whitelists
+How to Setup Your Whitelist

 When You Initiate the Request

-By learning how to whitelist and getting in the habit of doing so with each new request or contact, the emails you do want will have a better chance of landing in our inbox.
+By learning how to whitelist and getting in the habit of doing so with each new request or contact, the emails you want will have a better chance of landing in our inbox.